upper waypoint

 An image of a house next to a row of homes.

 A 2022 working paper by researchers at the Federal Reserve Bank of San Francisco, in collaboration with researchers at UC Berkeley and Stanford, found that building market-rate housing in areas experiencing gentrification does tend to benefit higher-income people more than lower-income people.
-But, the effects were mild.
-And when coupled with strong tenant protections, the researchers said those impacts could be effectively mitigated.
+However, the effects were mild.
+When coupled with strong tenant protections, the researchers said those impacts could be effectively mitigated.

 Owens said he isn’t worried about Berkeley becoming gentrified; that has already happened.